hoonzis/hoonzis.github.io/_posts/2015-06-11-financial-derivatives.md

 -   **Equities** - stocks, shares
 -   **Debt** - bonds or mortages.
-This products are also called **Fixed Income** products, because the borrower or issuer aggree on regular payments
+This products are also called **Fixed Income** products, because the borrower or issuer agree on regular payments
 -   **FX - Currencies and Rates**
 -   **Commodities** - oil, gold, whatever.
 Not really Financial